MichaelAdamGroberman/ProgressiveTracker/README.md

 # ProgressiveTracker
-made this app into a pwa
+made this app into a progressive web app (pwa)